WebOfTrustInfo/rwot5-boston/README.md

 * [Visa?
 Really?](topics-and-advance-readings/Visa-Really.md) by Kaliya Identity Woman
 * [Open Badges (and Blockcerts) as Verifiable Claims](topics-and-advance-readings/open-badges-as-verifiable-claims.md) by Kim Hamilton Duffy and Nate Otto
 * [BTCR DIDs and DDOs](topics-and-advance-readings/btcr-dids-ddos.md) by Kim Hamilton Duffy
+* [A very gentle introduction to DIDs](topics-and-advance-readings/did-gentle-intro.md) by Kim Hamilton Duffy

 ## Other Readings of Interest